Sharing research data

 You may need to check if Export Control Legislation applies when sharing your data outside the UK.
 Export controls are measures imposed by the government to regulate the transfer of goods – including data – to other states, where there are end-use or end-user concerns, and when destinations are subject to sanctions or other restrictions.

 For example, applied research that could be misused for military purposes would be considered particularly high risk.
-Research Services (staff only link) can provide further information and advice.
+Research, Partnerships and Innovation (staff only link) can provide further information and advice.

 Top tip: If you upload data to ORDA that require different embargoes or access conditions, it’s best to upload them as separate items.